ngouy/projet02_ft_printf/README.md

 # projet02_printfft
 functional printf with basics options.
-I'm Not proud of how it's written, it's my first true big project and i the best is to do it again from starting.
+I'm Not proud of how it's written, it's my first true big project and the best should be to do it again from start.
 But it works fine. libft needed